-Albino Buenos Aires tetra, Hemigrammus caudovittatus, belongs to the Characidae family and similar to neon tetra, Paracheirodon innesi, or yellow tetra, Hyphessobrycon bifasciatus, is among the most popular species of that family in aquarium breeding.
+Albino Buenos Aires tetra, H. caudovittatus, belongs to the Characidae family and similar to neon tetra, Paracheirodon innesi, or yellow tetra, Hyphessobrycon bifasciatus, is among the most popular species of that family in aquarium breeding.
 In the natural environment they are found mainly in tropical waters of South America although they are also highly numerous outside their natural geographic location being objects of interest in high demand among aquarium keepers worldwide.
 Their high popularity results from both attractive coloring and ease of breading.
 Buenos Aires tetra is a small fish reaching 7–9 cm in length.
 Young fish hatch within 24 hours from fertilization of the eggs and after several days they start independent feeding.
 Body is yellowish-orange and the odd fins are intensely red.
 A white horizontal belt runs along the body.
 The eye pupil is red and the iris is white (Kucharczyk et al., 2008).
 Live feed is nutritionally complete food supplying all essential amino acid for growth and survival of larvae.
 It is the most palatable feed for larvae owing to their small mouth size.
 Furthermore, live feed is easily accepted by fish because of their mobility.
 Therefore, the current study aims to evaluate the impact of local nutrient sources for growth of zooplankton and the proximate analysis will suggest the best substrata for growth and culture of zooplankton.
 On the other hand, albino tetra can thrive in cold water, the successful rearing of stock can help to advance research in ornamental field in temperate conditions

 MATERIALS AND METHODS